-Bike tours are a really great way to visit several different neighbourhoods in one day while burning off all of the delicious tacos you’ll eat at every stop!
+Bike tours are a really great way to visit several different neighbourhoods in one day while burning off all of the delicious tacos you’ve been eating!

-One of the best bike tours in Mexico City is with Bikes and Munchies.
+One of the best bike tours in Mexico City is the Street Art Bike Tour with Food.

-The tour starts in the Juarez neighbourhood, where you’ll meet your guide, get your bike and have the first few treats of the tour: coffee and tamales.
+Meet your guide, get your bike and have the first few treats of the tour from a street food stall.